 If it important for your employees to know what actions you have taken to reduce risk and what is expected of them.
 While you should provide briefs and training on the procedures your lone workers need to follow, the policy is a good place for them to refer to.

-- The purpose of the lone worker safety policy
+The purpose of the lone working safety policy

 This section provides an opportunity to let your employees know you care about their safety.
 The focus here should be on the benefits to their wellbeing rather than your own benefits or legal requirements.
 Placing emphasis on safety and wellbeing will help to encourage compliance.